kiril-lysenko/jcat/README.md

-!-- ABOUT THE PROJECT -->

 ## About The Cat Info Project

-![Main Page Screen Shot][project-screenshot]

-This project contain solution on testing task from  https://github.com/wgnet/wg_forge_backend with the addition of the developer's imagination.
+This project contain solution on testing task from  WG with the addition of the developer's imagination.

 Project contains: